Requirements doctoral programme

 The submission of an application is only possible, if all required fields (marked with a yellow triangle) are complete.
 Non required fields are optional but it is recommended to fill out all those fields which support your personal application.
 The more information you provide the better we will be able to assess your application.

 Once you have submitted your application, the LSM coordination office will check whether your application is complete (i.e. check whether you have uploaded all required documents).
 The status of your application is summarized in the first tab of the application form.
+Deadline for submitting your application is November 29th, at 12:00 o'clock midday CET.

 It is important to choose your programme correctly: